Gift acceptance policy

 - A description and the donor’s estimated value of the property at the time of the gift shall be recorded as an in-kind donation by Lyric.
 The donor shall receive a Gift Receipt at the time of the gift showing the description of the property received.
 The receipt does not contain a valuation of the property.

-d.
-Non-Standard gifts for use or resale by Lyric at auctions, raffles, and other Lyric events
+c.
+Gifts of tangible personal property for resale by Lyric at auctions, raffles and other Lyric events

-- For specific events at Lyric, such as the Wine Auction and other fundraising activities, Lyric solicits non-standard gifts of personal property for use or resale from individuals and companies.
-The same procedures as specified in Section 5, Part C, above, shall be followed.
+- For specific events at Lyric, such as the Wine Auction and other fundraising activities, Lyric solicits gifts of personal property for use or resale from individuals and companies.
+The same procedures as specified in Section 7, Part C, above, shall be followed.

 - Lyric records these gifts on its financial records using the donor’s estimated value.
 Acknowledgment receipts are sent to the donor where no estimated values are included.